 Nailing down CLV is a bit convoluted, but it essentially involves taking into consideration:

 - The average lifespan of your customers.

-CLV brings us to this e-commerce metric.
-It’s a cost-effective alternative to getting new traffic.
+The purpose of tracking CLV makes sense: the more your customers spend - and the more often they make purchases - the better average order value you'll get.
+And increasing the average order value is a cost-effective alternative to getting new traffic.
 After all, it means more revenue at a fraction of the cost – less acquisition and transactional costs.

 Some of the bullet-proof ways to increase AOV include:

 - Gamification/ bonus schemes/ loyalty programs;

 Average order value is also related to customer satisfaction.
 If your products prove valuable, your customer retention rate will likely stay up as well.
 But not all customers will be satisfied, no matter how well your eCommerce business runs.
 That's why it's also essential to look at the bounce rate.

 The bounce rate is something of an antithesis of the conversion rate.
 A customer came to your eCommerce website, browsed your product pages and left without touching the cart or a CTA.
 That's the bounce rate you should be looking at.

 An excellent way to find out why those sales didn't happen is to track the customer journey.
 See which marketing efforts brought the bouncing customer in - social media campaigns, email marketing, etc. - and follow where they stopped their purchasing journey.
 Find ways to improve the journey so the bounce rate would be lower.